 6.)
 WEAR THE RIGHT MAKEUP

 These simple tips on how to be more photogenic can really help take your photos to the next level.
-Although in this day in age, taking photos seems effortless, it never hurts to have a few tips and tricks up your sleeve to look your best on screen.
 Don’t forget to check out my makeup recommendations at the bottom of this post!

 * Some of the links I provide for reader convenience are affiliate links which I include to provide a better customer experience.